SReznikov/mitriiah/README.md

 ### Usage:

+For bigger systems, each chain/model has to be worked on separately.
+In the end .ndx file and posres.itp file will be produced.
+1. Run normal simulation. get rmsf for each model/chain in the simulation.
+2. for umbrella prepare the gro file to get .itp and topol.itp files (after pdb2gmx) - for each model/chain a separate posres + topol.
+3. cut your new gro file into separate files containing one chain/model each.
+4. in the program use the new gro file along with its corresponding rmsf.

 To select residues with the lowest rmsf, right click on the graph in the area you want the selection.
 The lowest point within the click will be added to the selected residues list/window.

 You can delete unwanted points by selecting them in the selections window and pressing 'delete'.